schwarmco/awesome-mql4/README.md

 ## Editors

-*Packages for working in other Editors then MetaEditor*
+*Packages for working in other Editors than MetaEditor*

 **IntelliJ Idea**